Skip to main content

 Composite SLO reliability - 100% reliability for all weights

-Note how the thickness of different bands corresponds to their component's normalized weight.
-The larger the normalized weight, the thicker the band.
+As you can see, the thickness of different component bands corresponds to their normalized weight.

 If we take the same component SLO data, with some errors as before but with the new weights, then our composite SLO’s reliability would look like this: